-As if you needed extra incentive to visit the fair city of Cleveland, April 8th marks the 31st annual Rock and Roll Hall of Fame and Museum induction ceremony.
+As if you needed extra incentive to visit the fair city of Cleveland, April 8 marked the 31st annual Rock and Roll Hall of Fame and Museum induction ceremony.
 Cleveland’s shrine to excess, decadence and glorious, thundering noise will welcome a new class of performers.
 And as with every year, their qualifications will be subject to debate.
 No doubt, opinions on Cheap Trick’s right to be in any Hall of Fame are myriad and varied.

 But on the day that the Hall of Fame came to be, its inaugural class was fairly inscrutable.
 Back in 1986, nine years before the museum opened its doors to visitors, the Rock and Roll Hall of Fame Foundation honored a group that included Elvis Presley, James Brown, Little Richard, Fats Domino, Ray Charles, Chuck Berry, Sam Cooke, the Everly Brothers, Buddy Holly, and Jerry Lee Lewis.